gilsegev99/local-air-quality/README.md

 - Schedule hourly pipline runs to update the dashboard in line with the API data frequency.
 - Encompass DBT transformation in Airflow DAG.
 - Add data quality tests e.g. anomaly detection and threshold-based alerts.
-- Implement CI/CD for pipeline updates.
+- Implement CI/CD for pipeline updates .
 - Allow for more seamless changes to air quality measurment locations.
 - Enrich data with local weather information.

----

-## Acknowledgements

-- [OpenWeather](https://openweathermap.org/) for free API access.
-- Open-source contributors to Airflow, dbt, Terraform, and the GCP ecosystem.
-- [DataTalksClub](https://datatalks.club/) for inspiration and learning material.

----

 ## Setup & Deployment